Home

 Traditional DNA kinship testing compares two people on 15-24 very specific autosomal markers.

 23andMe takes an entirely different approach.
-Their test includes about a half million autosomal markers.
+Their test includes about a million autosomal markers.
 But they don’t compare people on individual markers.
 Instead, they look for very long consecutive runs of genotypes that are at least “half-identical.”

 Those identical or half-identical segments can pass down from any of your ancestors, not just those in your paternal or maternal lines.
 And the test works equally well for men and women.